weaviate/weaviate-io/developers/weaviate/current/graphql-references/vector-search-parameters.md

 If the distance metric is `cosine` you can also use `certainty` instead of `distance`.
-Certainty normalizes the distance in a range of 0..1, where 0 reprents a perfect opposite (cosine distance of 2) and 1 represents vectors with an identical angle (cosine distance of 0).
+Certainty normalizes the distance in a range of 0..1, where 0 represents a perfect opposite (cosine distance of 2) and 1 represents vectors with an identical angle (cosine distance of 0).
 Certainty is not available on non-cosine distance metrics.

 #### Concept parsing

-Strings written in the concepts array are your fuzzy search terms.
+Strings in the `concepts` array are your fuzzy search terms.
 An array of concepts is required to set in the Explore query, and all words in this array should be present in the Contextionary.

 There are three ways to define the concepts array argument in the filter.